List of Coronation Street characters introduced in 2000: Debs Brownlow

 Debs Brownlow is the hairdresser sister of Natalie Barnes (Denise Welch) who first appears in The Rovers Return after working on a cruise ship for a number of years.
 She soon begins a relationship with resident Duggie Ferguson (John Bowe), despite his hesitation due to the memory of his dead wife Laura.
 Debs supports Natalie when the body of her murdered son Tony Horrocks (Lee Warburton) is discovered, and subsequently in August 2000 when gangster Jez Quigley (Lee Boardman) stands trial for the killing.
 Debs soon tires of Duggie's reluctance to have sex with her and has a one-night stand with Dev Alahan (Jimmi Harkishin) in April 2000.

 Debs reunites with Duggie and they consummate their union.
 In October 2000, Duggie moves into No. 6 with her but she soon tires of him prioritising work over her and she orders him out.
 When Debs shares her relationship woes with Natalie's boyfriend Vinny Sorrell (James Gaddas) over a bottle of wine they sleep together.
 Duggie catches them in the act and tells a devastated Natalie.
 She throws Debs out of No. 6 and she subsequently leaves Weatherfield with new lover Vinny, returning to her old work on the cruise ship.

 Dennis Stringer

 Dennis Stringer was played by Charles Dale.
 Dennis is introduced in February 2000 and develops from a biker close friend of Les Battersby (Bruce Jones) into the partner of Eileen Grimshaw (Sue Cleaver) later in 2000.

 In late 2001 Dennis and Janice Battersby (Vicky Entwistle) form an affair and leave their respective partners to live together.
 Following this, Les attempts suicide by getting drunk and gassing himself in his car on 1 January (New Year's Day) 2002.
 Dennis tracks him down and prevents the suicide, but while driving Les to hospital, crashes head on into another car.
-Les suffers minor injuries but Dennis is badly injured, died in hospital shortly afterwards.
+Les suffers minor injuries but Dennis is badly injured and dies in hospital shortly afterwards.
 Janice's daughter Toyah (Georgia Taylor) and Les both give readings at his funeral.